mboudreau/Alternator/README.md

 An optional Maven profile named **"standalone"** includes all third-party dependencies into a self-contained executable JAR file.
 This allows the Alternator emulator to run in its own process.
 This is particularly useful when developing DynamoDB client applications in technologies other than Java.

+**_Important Caveat:_**
+Currently the Alternator emulator is **_not_** thread-safe for insertions.
+The internal memory structures are not protected by synchronization locks.
+Your own application should serialize its insert operations so they occur one at a time.

 ### Building the Executable JAR File

-Clone the Alternator GitHub repository to your local workstation and run the following Maven command:
+The standalone executable JAR file is _excluded_ from the default Maven profile **install** target since the file is about 16 MB due to inclusion of the required 3rd-party dependency libraries.
+To obtain a copy of this JAR file, clone the Alternator GitHub repository to your local workstation and run the following Maven command:

     git clone https://github.com/mboudreau/Alternator.git
     cd Alternator